username123115/ctfWriteups/picoCTF2023/horsetrack/writeup.md

 ### Addressing broken switches
 Most people won't have this problem I had, but I think i'm still going to include this section because it was something I had to solve in order to complete this challenge.
 You can skip this section if you want to, its not very important for solving this challenge in general.

-Ghidra wasn't able to display the switch that involved basically all of the game logic so I had to take a look at some of the assembly instructions to figure out what was happening.
+Ghidra wasn't able to display the switch that involved basically all of the game logic so I had to take a look at some of the assembly instructions to figure out what was happening.<br>
 ![switch instructions](images/switchInstructions.png)

 As you can see, Ghidra isn't able to dissasemble any of the  bytes beyond where the different switch cases start.
 Looking at the instructions, a jump table is used to determine the addresses to jump to.
 This table is located at **0x402288** and consists of signed 4 byte integers.
 The game adds these integers to the base address of the jump table, and because the jump table is so close to where the instructions to jump to are, it only needs to use 4 byte integers instead of 8 byte long integers.